salmanmaq/notes-and-references/postgreSQL-basics.md

 SELECT * FROM person
 LEFT JOIN car ON car.id = person.car_id;
 ```
 This query would return all persons.
-Records of cars that are associated with any person via a car_id would be appended to the respective person.
-But those persons without a car_id value, or without a match for person.car_id = car.id, would not have any car details appended to their records.
-Those cars that do not have their car.id in a person.car_id would not be returned.
+Records of cars that are associated with any person via a `car_id` would be appended to the respective person.
+But those persons without a `car_id` value, or without a match for `person.car_id = car.id`, would not have any car details appended to their records.
+Those cars that do not have their `car.id` in a `person.car_id` would not be returned.

 To return persons who don't have a car, but with the (empty) car columns appended:
 ```SQL